schmeister/FitGo/README.md

 Fast forward back to my 20's, I had recently been promoted to a Process Technician in the photolithography department of a semi-conductor fabrication facility (FAB).
 The opportunities to use my skills were going to be endless.
 The photolighography area was ripe for computer automation and only computers could efficiently analyze the magnitude of data being generated.

 One key part of the process is the coating of the silicon wafers with a [photoresist](https://en.wikipedia.org/wiki/Photoresist) layer.
 The dispensing mechanism was extremely accurate, but no matter how accurate the tools were, slight variations would occur.
-The results of these slight variations need to be minimized when working with incredibly small features as where required for semi-conductors.
-As an example, when the resist package was replaced, many checks were required to confirm that the resist thinfilm coating was still within the specifications.
+The results of these slight variations need to be minimized when working with incredibly small features as were required for semi-conductors.
+As an example, when the resist package was replaced, many checks were necessary to confirm that the resist thinfilm coating was still within the specifications.
 As mentioned before, no matter how consistent the processes were, there were still variations in the viscosity, refractive index, photosensitive dyes, and many other attributes.
 The thickness of the resist needs to be extremely accurate and is one of the [key parameters](https://ieeexplore.ieee.org/document/4529026) of semiconductor manufacturing.

 Determining the optimal spin speed (RPM) to obtain the best thickness is where my software engineering skills manifested.
 The process at the time would require the engineer doing the checks to break out their HP 15C, or pen and paper, and manually determine the best RPM.
 A fairly slow and error prone process.